-The Acquisition was completed on 2 May 2013, following which Glencore International plc was renamed "Glencore Xstrata plc".
 The Company's shares were admitted to trading on the Johannesburg Stock Exchange in November 2013.

 Competitive strengths

 The Group believes that its success has been built upon a unique combination of competitive strengths that have enabled it to grow into one of the world's largest diversified and vertically-integrated producers, processors and marketers of natural resources.
 The Group's key competitive strengths include: